MOVING MIAMI BEACH FORWARD

 The City of Miami Beach

-is on the fast-track to potentially bring light rail/modern streetcars to South Beach
+is assessing the feasibility of bringing light rail/modern streetcars to South Beach

 that would ultimately connect to Downtown Miami.
 This project aims to